CQDX/visi-genie-4d-systems-async/README.md

 * Host application development scenarios include the Raspberry Pi 2 and 3, Arrow DragonBoard 410c or MinnowBoard MAX app.

 * Discovers one or more connected 4D Systems displays.
-The singleton class named *Host* creates instances of serially devices.
+The singleton class named *Host* creates and manages serial device instances.
   For example, the Raspberry Pi 2 has four USB ports and this means potentially four different display modules could be found.

 * Supports listening for ViSi Genie Report Events and Report Objects.
 For example, the user presses a menu button object on the touch display.